-Set up outside the local shops, near school pick up or drop off, or anywhere else that there is a regular flow of foot traffic.
+Set up outside the local shops, near school pick up or drop off, or anywhere else where there is a regular flow of foot materials on and display a sign.

 Make sure that you check council regulations - you may need a permit - and if you are set up outside a business, ask them for permission before you begin.